WASP - A COMBINATORIAL TOOLKIT FOR DISCRETE DESIGN

 - Check out source code and beta versions: Github

 Wasp is free and open-source.
-Its development is supported by its user through the Wasp Patreon Page.
+Its development is supported by its users through the Wasp Patreon Page.
 To them goes a great Thank You for enabling Wasp to continue growing:

-Significant parts of Wasp have been developed by Andrea Rossi as part of research on digital materials and discrete design at DDU Digital Design Unit of TU Darmstadt, ledr by Prof. Oliver Tessmann.
+Early development of Wasp have been carried out by Andrea Rossi as part of research on digital materials and discrete design at DDU Digital Design Unit of TU Darmstadt, led by Prof. Oliver Tessmann.

 Wasp is heavily influenced by Ladybug Tools, a free and open source environmental suite for Grasshopper.
 It is using its code template, and follows the Labybug code organization.
 Some methods from Ladybug may have also been copied.